cortexrd/Knack-Toolkit-Library/README.md

 Right out of the box, without any coding or complex setup, the KTL will provide many nice additions to your app:

--   user filters to save your filters to named buttons
+-   User filters to save your filters to named buttons

--   form data persistence that saves as you type, and will load back your data if a page is reloaded after a submit failure or power outage
+-   Form data persistence that saves as you type, and will load back your data if a page is reloaded after a submit failure or power outage

--   sorted menus
+-   Sorted menus

--   keyboard support in image viewer: left/right arrows for next/prev, esc to exit.
+-   Keyboard support in image viewer with left/right arrows for next/prev, and esc to exit

--   lightly colorized inline-editable fields for easy identification
+-   Custom highlight/color for table's inline-editable fields for easy identification

+-   Custom highlight/color for table row hover

--   special keywords in the view's title to trigger
+-   Keywords in the view's title to trigger

     -   auto-refresh of tables, details view or other views